The Faculty Guide contains information about CSUMB's social justice-focused service learning program and graduation requirement.

 SLI Staff or Faculty completes a "Community Site Visit Checklist" (available below).

 This form is a tool for assessing the requirements, risks and basic safety factors of a site prior to student placement.
 Faculty, when cultivating new community partners must complete the Community Site Visit checklist.
 The completed checklist must be returned to the SLI.
-Organizations that are prospective community partners of distance learners should visit the Distance Learning page for more details.
+Organizations that are prospective community partners of distance learners should visit the for more details.

 SLI begins the process of receiving a signed "University Agency Agreement for Placement of Students" (UAAPS)